ianmaleney/maija-makela/src/pages/about.md

 My name is Maija Makela, I am a writer, musician and researcher from Galway, Ireland.

-I have released two records: *True Love* (Tulle, 2023) and *Bath Time* (Trapped Animal, 2019, shortlisted for the RTE Choice Award.)
-I have toured internationally and have been commissioned to write new music for various visual art exhibitions, films and festivals.

 My poetry and non-fiction has appeared in various publications, including *The Stinging Fly, Poetry Ireland Review, Banshee, Berlin Lit, The Irish Times* and elsewhere.
 I also write frequent criticism on books and music and have worked as a copywriter for various creative projects.
 I am currently working on a novel.

+I have released two records: *True Love* (Tulle, 2023) and *Bath Time* (Trapped Animal, 2019, shortlisted for the RTE Choice Award.)
+I have toured internationally and have been commissioned to write new music for various visual art exhibitions, films and festivals.

+I﻿ am a PhD candidate at Trinity College Dublin, where I'm writing about Fanny Howe.

 Full CV / bio available upon request.